 Covenants and Restrictions

 Covenants, Conditions, and Restriction (which are also referred to as CC&Rs) are often very long documents that establish what areas are subject to governing documents.
 CC&Rs apply to each condominium owner’s use of the property as well as a description of how common areas in the condominium are maintained and used.
 Some of the most common areas encompassed in CC&Rs include antennas, clotheslines, fence setbacks, garbage can requirements, limitations on the types of pets a person can own, and restrictions on commercial or industrial operations.
 Sometimes CC&Rs contain terms that are against the law and therefore unenforceable in accordance with laws in the state of North Dakota.

 Condominium users are required to follow the terms of CC&Rs.
 CC&Rs in North Dakota are recorded in the Recorder’s Office in the county in which the development is located.
 In many cases, bylaws are included in CC&Rs.
 People who live in condominiums are required to follow the terms of CC&Rs.
 Violations of CC&Rs can result in individuals facing fines, forced compliance with CC&Rs, and even being named as a defendant in a lawsuit initiated by the condominium association.

 Consult with a Skilled North Dakota Attorney

 To understand the various elements contained in agreements with a condominium association, it can be vital to retain the assistance of a knowledgeable property law attorney.
-If you have specific questions about the terms of an agreement made with your condominium association, do not hesitate to contact Fargo attorney Dean Rindy at O’Keeffe O’Brien Lyson Foss.
+If you have specific questions about the terms of an agreement made with your condominium association, do not hesitate to contact Fargo attorney Dean Rindy at O’Keeffe O’Brien Lyson Attorneys.
 Call Dean at 701-235-8000 or 877-235-8002.